WHTZ: 2020s

 On June 18, 2020, SiriusXM removed the WHTZ simulcast from its satellite radio service, continuing to offer the station on streaming packages.
 This was followed by its removal from the SiriusXM service altogether in June 2022, alongside corporate sibling KIIS-FM leaving the SiriusXM platform as well, thus pushing remaining listeners to the iHeartRadio platform.

+In 2022, a documentary about the radio station entitled Worst to First: The True Story of Z100 New York was released.

+On March 13, 2024, Mark Medina announced that he would leave WHTZ for SVP/programming of the iHeart Phoenix cluster.
+He was succeeded by Mark Adams who is also vice president of CHR for the station's parent company on May 1.

+Format

 Z100 broadcasts a mainstream Top 40 format.
-A majority of the music played on Z100 tends to be pop, R&B, alternative rock, hip-hop, rock, EDM, and dance.
+While most of the songs aired are pop music, music heard also consists of R&B, alternative rock, hip-hop, rock, EDM, and dance music.
 On Air with Ryan Seacrest, syndicated nationally via Premiere Networks, is heard daily.
 The station is the New York home for Premiere Networks' American Top 40, which is also hosted by Seacrest and airs Sunday mornings.

-In 2022, a documentary about the radio station entitled Worst to First: The True Story of Z100 New York was released.

-On March 13, 2024, Mark Medina announced that he would leave WHTZ for SVP/programming of the iHeart Phoenix cluster.
-He was succeeded by Mark Adams who is also vice president of CHR for the station's parent company on May 1.